5 Best Dropbox Alternatives (2025) – Free and Paid

 2. Google Drive

 One of the most widely used and widely adopted cloud storage solutions, Google Drive, is one of the handiest and cost-free options for individuals and organizations.
-Over a billion people use this cloud storage service because it offers many options designed to boost productivity.
+Over a billion people use this cloud storage service because it offers many options to boost productivity.

 3. Mega